 The Inside Story of a Wall Street Trader By Frank Partnoy

-Munger recommends derivative trader Partnoy’s expose of some of the world’s top investment firms.
+Munger recommended derivative trader Partnoy’s expose of some of the world’s top investment firms.

 Fiasco, written in 1999, was one of the first books to warn of the danger of derivatives.
 Partnoy issued his warning eight years before mortgage-based derivatives caused the financial crisis of 2007-2008.

-Munger admires Fiasco because it exposes the insanity and stupidity of the market and traders.
-Munger believes the markets are insane and invests accordingly.
+Munger admired Fiasco because it exposed the insanity and stupidity of the market and traders.
+Munger believed the markets were insane and invested accordingly.

 3. Influence